Farhan-Yazdani/web-crawler/README.md

 - **Robust** : will not get stuck in spider traps due to being implemented as graph search.
 - **Polite** : pause between request.

-## How it works: closer look at crawl_bfs_graph_search
+## How it works: closer look at crawl_bfs_graph_search algorithm

-Here is a Quick overview (pseudocode)of how the crawler works.
+Here is a Quick overview (pseudocode) of how the crawler works.